microsoft/vcpkg-docs/vcpkg/consume/binary-caching-nuget.md

 * [NuGet](<https://dist.nuget.org/win-x86-commandline/latest/nuget.exe>)
 * [vcpkg](TODO: link to "installing vcpkg")

-## Set up an Azure Artifacts NuGet fee
+## Set up an Azure Artifacts NuGet feed

 TODO: Add introduction sentence(s)
 [Include a sentence or two to explain only what is needed to complete the procedure.]